gvwilson/thirdbit/_posts/2012/2012-02-29-why-do-not-track-matters.md

 Step 2: let it run for a while.

 Step 3: look at all the red circles, which show sites that are known to be trackers.
-Betcha didn't know all those sites were being sent information about you...
+Betcha didn't know all those sites were being sent information about you…

 Step 4: turn on "<a href="http://donottrack.us/">Do Not Track</a>".